 - sauces or gravies made with cream

-Processed foods often contain a lot of additional fat and sugar.
+Highly processed foods often contain a lot of additional fat and sugar.
 This makes them last longer, but they’re also hard to digest and don’t offer much nutrition.

 Try to stay away from: